-BUSN-251 Entrepreneurship
+BUSN 251 Entrepreneurship

 This practical, hands-on course is designed for students interested in starting or running their own business.
 The course focuses on the steps necessary to launch a new business.
 Topics include evaluating students' entrepreneurial capabilities, creativity, and innovation; opportunity assessment and feasibility analysis; business plan creation and implementation; sources of financing; and marketing techniques.
 Throughout the course, students develop a business plan.
 This course is open to all students regardless of their program of study.
-Prerequisites: ENGL 092 Preparing for College Reading II and ENGL 099 Introductory Writing; waiver by placement testing results; or departmental approval.
+Prerequisites: ENGL 092 Preparing for College Reading II and results; or departmental approval.